aFe Momentum GT CAI Pro 5R Filter Cleaning & Maintenance

 aFe Power Momentum GT CAI Pro5 Final Thoughts

-The filter can go through multiple cleanings before the media will start to deteriorate naturally.
+The filter can undergo multiple cleanings before the media begins to deteriorate naturally.
 I’ve not seen a visible change after only one cleaning.
-However, like an old shirt that always looks faded even though it smells clean, eventually, the filter itself will need to be replaced.
+However, like an old shirt that always looks faded, even though it smells clean, the filter itself will eventually need to be replaced.
 Entire replacement filters can be bought directly from aFe when you start to see segments of media falling apart.
-Or, where oil doesn’t spread through properly allowing for unfiltered air and debris to enter the intake.
+Or, where oil doesn’t spread through properly, allowing for unfiltered air and debris to enter the intake.

 At the stage of replacing the whole filter (since your mileage may vary), you’ll have a few options: